WildernessLabs/Meadow.Foundation/Source/Meadow.Foundation.Peripherals/Sensors.Atmospheric.Bmx280/Driver/Readme.md

-# Meadow.Foundation.Sensors.Atmospheric.Bme280
+# Meadow.Foundation.Sensors.Atmospheric.Bmx280

-**Bosch BME280 SPI and I2C absolute barometric pressure sensor**
+**Bosch BMx280 SPI and I2C family of atmospheric sensor**

-The **Bme280** library is included in the **Meadow.Foundation.Sensors.Atmospheric.Bme280** nuget package and is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform.
+The **Bmx280** library is included in the **Meadow.Foundation.Sensors.Atmospheric.Bmx280** nuget package and is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform.

 This driver is part of the [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/) peripherals library, an open-source repository of drivers and libraries that streamline and simplify adding hardware to your C# .NET Meadow IoT applications.